jrwishart/mwaved/README.md

 The code is also written with the use of the Rcpp package to help use the external C FFTW library to achieve speeds around 12-13 times faster than the usual WaveD package (comparing the performance of a single channel waved code to the same code in the mwaved package)

+Installation instructions (currently only tested in linux)

+* Ensure you have the FFTW3 libraries installed.
+For ubuntu this requires `sudo apt-get install libfftw3-dev`
+* Download and install the package from your favourite CRAN repository.
+That is, run `install.packages('mwaved')` from the R prompt or download the tarball and run R CMD INSTALL mwaved_1.0.tar.gz from the linux terminal.

-The package is being developed at http://github.com/justinrwishart/mwaved and any bug reports, comments or suggesions are welcomed at http://github.com/justinrwishart/issues
+The package is being developed at http://github.com/justinrwishart/mwaved and any bug reports, comments or suggestions are welcomed at http://github.com/justinrwishart/issues